team113/messenger/release_notes/en-US.md

-- Redesigned session deletion modals.
+- Redesigned media player.
-- Redesigned route switching animation.
+- Redesigned chat and user profiles.
+- Redesigned app bar and navigation bar to expand in height to account safe area.
+- Replaced spaces in Gapopa ID with hyphens.
 - Bug fixes and performance improvements.